topquark22/eeprom-programmer/wiring.md

 | GND | power | 12 | 14 | 14 | GND |
 | Vcc | power | 24 | 28 | 28 |  +5V |

-**Note 1:** Our design shares a 28-pin socket for an AT28C64 or an AT28C256 being programmed.
+**Note 1:** Our design shares a 28-pin socket for an AT28C64 or an AT28C256 to be programmed.
 On the AT28C64, pin 1 is an unused output.
 On the AT28C256, pin 1 is an input.
 In this situation, we need to prevent the possibility of a dead short when using the AT28C64.
 The solution: Connect a small-signal diode from SR2 pin 6 to the socket pin 1.
 Connect a 4.3K pull-down resistor from pin 1 to ground to ensure sufficient current of 1mA flows through the diode in order to propagate the voltage to the high-impedance logic input to the 28C256.